 As SocGen fights to retrieve commitments from some LPs in Abraaj Private Equity Fund VI, which suspended operations and released investors from commitments in February, the way lenders seek to protect rights of recourse is changing.

-A fund finance specialist at an international investment bank tells PEI, on condition of anonymity, that his firm was one of many increasing their early notice adoption.
+A fund finance specialist at an international investment bank told PEI on condition of anonymity that his firm was one of many increasing their early notice adoption.
 The lender is also considering a clause that would enable it to call in the loan should a GP face allegations of mismanagement of funds from a regulator or a significant number of LPs.

 “The stub period between when a facility is put in place and when the quarterly report is issued can potentially leave lenders open to risk,” said Gavin Rees, head of global funds banking in Europe at Silicon Valley Bank, which has more than $19 billion in loan commitments to private equity and venture capital firms.